patrykpilek/php-for-beginners/README.md

 - [ ] Variables (E.g.: http://localhost:8000/variables/hello.php)
     - Display a message in your web browser
+    - What they are, how to create them, and how to name them
 - [ ] Arrays
 - [ ] Control structures
 - [ ] An Introduction to HTML